The blog post was written by Alison Chappell, Strategic Development Manager, Infomill Ltd

 Why is knowledge management important?

-You might wonder why having access to such knowledge – a situation we describe as “knowledge management” – could make a significant difference to how you operate?
-Sticking with our example, perhaps you’re a heating company, out in the field servicing boilers on a regular basis, you should consider the following:
+You might wonder why having access to such knowledge – a situation we describe as “knowledge management” – could make a significant difference to how you operate.
+Sticking with our example where perhaps you’re a heating company, out in the field servicing boilers on a regular basis, you should consider the following:

-It’s all about the plumbing skills, turning up on time, being nice to the customer and fixing the fault, right?
+It’s all about plumbing skills, turning up on time, being nice to the customer, and fixing the fault, right?

-Whilst all those points are important, just think how much more effective and productive you might be if you had the right knowledge at your fingertips on a mobile device – even when there was no internet connect; wherever you were in your working day.
+Whilst all those points are important, just think how much more effective and productive you might be if you had the right knowledge at your fingertips on a mobile device – even when there was no internet connection.
 Just consider how much your service might improve if all aspects of your work joined up and everyone involved in each job – from engineer, to call centre and administrative office – had exactly the right information to hand, just when they needed it?